-In the 1980's, Demand-Side Management (DSM) was introduced across the US.
+In the 1980's, Demand-Side Management (DSM) was spread throughout the US.
 DSM included utility energy efficiency programs and government codes and standards to promote energy efficiency and load management.
 Tariff reform took a back seat.

-To offset rising bills, retail choice of providers became a priority in the 1990s.
-While retail choice succeeded with large commercial and industrial customers, it made little headway with households, most of whom stayed with their existing utility suppliers, except in Texas where default supply was eliminated, as it was in the United Kingdom.
+To offset rising bills, retail choice became a priority in the 1990s.
+It succeeded with large commercial and industrial customers but made little headway with households.

-TOU rates languished in the US until California's energy crisis of 2000-01 gave it a spur.
-Soon thereafter, time-varying rates including TOU rates and newly introduced dynamic pricing emerged as a priority.
+TOU rates languished in the US until California's energy crisis of 2000-01.
+Soon thereafter, TVR including TOU rates and newly introduced dynamic pricing garnered interest.
 Dynamic pricing included critical-peak pricing (CPP) and real-time pricing (RTP).
+In this chapter, TOU rates and dynamic pricing rates are called time-varying rates (TVR).

-A second generation of pilots was carried out, initially in California, and later in a variety of other states including Connecticut, Florida, Illinois Maryland and Michigan.
+A second generation of TOU pilots was carried out, initially in California, and later in Connecticut, Florida, Illinois Maryland and Michigan.
 Simultaneously, smart meters began to be rolled out.

-Today, 97.7 million smart meters are deployed to households in the US, representing 69% of all residential meters.
-Time-varying rates are finally getting significant attention.
-In 2021, 8.7% of households were on TOU rates, more than double the percentage in 2018, which had not changed much since 2013.
-If the trend continues, some 25-35% of households may be on TOU rates by the time this decade ends.
+Today, 104 million smart meters are deployed at US households, representing 73 % of all residential meters.
+TVR are finally getting significant attention.
+In 2022, 9.4% of households were on TOU rates, more than double the percentage in 2018, which had not changed much since 2013.
+If the trend continues, some 25-35% of households may be on TOU rates by 2030.